engineyard/ey-docs/pages/using-postgresql-9-with-appcloud.md

 1. Dump the database.
 For example:

-      `pg_dump -oFc -U deploy dbname > dumpfile`
+      `pg_dump -o -Fc -U deploy dbname > dumpfile`

-    **Note:** -o is needed to dump OIDs (such as foreign keys). -Fc is needed to use PostgreSQL's custom dump format and compression.
+    **Note:** -o is needed to dump OIDs (use this option only if your application explicitly references OID values). -Fc is needed to use PostgreSQL's custom dump format and compression.

 2. Move the output file to the new server.
 For example: